bmorrison4/Skeetbot-API/README.md

-# Rory API
+# SkeetBot API
-Database microservice for database access for SkeetBot and RemoBot.
+Database microservice for database access for SkeetBot.

 All requests require a header key for authorization.